Listen to internet radio in iTunes on PC

 For information on file types iTunes can play, see Choose import settings.

-Set iTunes as your default Internet radio player (Windows 7 or later)
+Set iTunes as your default internet radio player on Windows 10 or later

-On your PC, choose Start > Default Programs.
+On your PC, go to Start > Settings, then choose Apps.

 Even if iTunes isn’t your default audio player, you can play any audio file using iTunes by right-clicking the file and choosing Open With iTunes.